 Following its triumphant Into the Woods, Fiasco Theater, Roundabout Theatre’s Company in Residence, reimagines its next Stephen Sondheim creation.
 With Fiasco’s one-of-a-kind imagination, this audacious musical about a trio of showbiz friends who fall apart and come together over 20 years emerges as newly personal and passionate.
-Running time: 1 hour and 45 minutes with no intermission.

 Please help us in our mission to provide quality performance and training at low or no cost.
 No donation is too small!
 Fiasco Theater, LTD is a 501(c)3 not-for-profit corporation, your gift is 100% tax-deductible.